realworldocaml/mdx/README.md

-       It works by analysing opam package metadata and calculating a set of git tags that can be cloned into the local repository into an ocaml_modules subdirectory.
+       It works by analysing opam package metadata and calculating a set of git tags that can be cloned into the local repository into an duniverse subdirectory.
 Once the external code has been pulled into the repository, a single dune build command is sufficient to build the whole project in a standalone fashion, without opam being required.
 This is a particularly convenient way of publishing CLI